cunnie/writings/i_am_become_forever.md

 moment, incredibly precious: you are the only person who has gone through this procedure and is still around to talk about it.
 We want to make sure nothing bad happens to you, and if something does happen, we want to be there to help.
 As soon as possible.
-I appreciate how difficult it is for a woman of your position to take a sudden and unexpected leave of absence for two weeks.
+I appreciate how difficult it is for a someone of your position to take a sudden and unexpected leave of absence for one week.
 We're doing our best to accommodate your needs.
 The use of an outside line for 1/2 hour each day?
 I had to move earth and heaven to make that happen.
 Please, Julia, work with us."

 Julia understood.
-Gates was smart to position it as being part of a team; she believed in teamwork.
+Gates was astute to position it as being part of a team; she believed in teamwork.
 She believed in trading the individual desire for success and achievement for the team's success and achievement.
 She was a team player, and she didn't mind when others got the the glory.
 It paid off, too: she hadn't